Samantha Bee Apology ‘Not Good Enough’ For Conservatives

 Do you think Samantha Bee has responded well to the backlash?
 Sound off in the comments section below.

-[Featured Image by Debby Wong/Shutterstock]
+[Featured Image By Debby Wong / Shutterstock]